mitryp/vectors/README.md

 # Vectors2D
-It's a small module that adds class Vector2D and operations with vectors in 2 dimensions.
+It's a small module called to facilitate work with vectors in Python.
+Adds class Vector2D and operations with vectors in 2 dimensions.
 All functions take Vector2D.
 They also take tuples or lists of int or float with len == 2.
 Vectors can be added, subbed, multiplied by other vector or by int/float and more.
 You can find all the functions of the module below.